oceanprotocol/list-purgatory/policies/README.md

 It can happen in one of these ways:
 * An asset that the actor has published has been put into purgatory
-* On an asset that the actor has published where the actor still has >10% of the holdings, and then withdraws the majority of their stake in a short time interval, without warning to the community.
+* On an asset that the actor has published where the actor still has >10% of the holdings, and then withdraws the majority of their stake in a short time interval.
 Colloquially, the actor has done a "rug pull" to the detriment of the community.
 OPF determines the right to make subjective judgements on this.

 ### How Does An Actor Leave Purgatory?

 It can happen in one of these ways:
-* All assets published by the actor are on longer in {Purgatory or Disabled}; and the actor submits a request in writing to OPF, then OPF decides at its discretion whether to remove purgatory status
+* All assets published by the actor are on longer in Purgatory; and the actor submits a request in writing to OPF, then OPF decides at its discretion whether to remove purgatory status

 ### DMCA Details: Counter-Notices & Legal Actions